[KB8712] Deploy the latest version of ESET Endpoint Security for macOS using Jamf Pro

 Click the image to view larger in new window

-Troubleshooting issues after upgrading to version 8
+Troubleshooting issues after upgrading to the latest version

-Issues after automatically updating to version 8
+Issues after automatically upgrading to the latest version

 After restarting, ESET cannot run without approving the necessary system extensions.
 If you are experiencing this issue, you may be required to re-activate ESET on macOS endpoints and approve the necessary system extensions for ESET to run on the macOS operating system.